RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Spot - Trailing stop orders

 Bybit does not support trailing stop orders for spot markets at the API level.
+Trying to create a trailing stop order will result in a message explaining that it is not supported.

 ## Futures trading commands